voostindie/markdown-curator/README.md

 - Create a new Java artifact
 - Create and publish a custom curator
 - Create and register one or more queries
-- Create your own custom data models
+- Create your own custom change processors

 ### Create a new Java artifact